Multiply And Divide Positive And Negative Integers

 3. Create Flashcards: Create flashcards with integer multiplication and division problems to help you memorize the rules.

-4. Check Your Work: Always double-check your work to ensure that you have applied the correct signs and performed the calculations accurately.
+4. Check Your Work: Always double-check your work to check that you have applied the correct signs and performed the calculations accurately.

 5. Break Down Complex Problems: Break down complex problems into smaller, more manageable steps.